DavidLXu/DavidLXu.github.io/_pages/about.md

 Please refer to my CV [here](http://DavidLXu.github.io/files/Lixin_EN_Resume.pdf)

 I'm currently in NUS as a visiting intern in Prof. Lin Shao’s group working on a project of cross-embodiment dexterous hand grasping based on generative models and RL.
-I'm also a master student at Tianjin University, where my research focuses on the control and digital twin for parallel robotics.
 Before that, I was a master student at Georgia tech.
 Took ECE and CS courses like image processing, C++ programming, random processes, machine learning, deep learning, and robot intelligence with straight-A scores.
 I completed bachelors in Qingdao University with a major of Mechanical Engineering, where I did a couple of successful robot competitions for university students, and gained experience in embedded systesm, motion control, as well as computer vision, which was also the topic of my undergrad thesis.